Blue Cross Blue Shield Health Insurance Review

 Is Anthem the same as BCBS?

-Anthem (renamed to Elevance in 2022) is part of the BCBS family of companies.
+Anthem is part of the BCBS family of companies.
 Anthem Blue Cross Blue Shield is the BCBS company in several states, although it isn't available everywhere.

 Is Blue Cross Blue Shield expensive?

 Compared to other major health insurance companies, Blue Cross Blue Shield is relatively expensive.
-The average monthly cost of a Silver plan from Blue Cross Blue Shield is $603 per month, based on a 40-year-old individual.
-For comparison, Aetna's average monthly rate is $502 and Cigna's is $566 for the same level plan.
+The average monthly cost of a Silver plan from Blue Cross Blue Shield is $793 per month for a 40-year-old.
+The national average for the same coverage is $752.
+Blue Cross Blue Shield is more expensive than average in about two-thirds of states where it sells plans.

 Methodology